Banknotes of the Republic of Ireland: Background

 When the Irish Free State came into existence in 1922, three categories of banknote were in circulation.
 These consisted of notes issued by the Bank of England, the British Treasury, and six Irish banks that were chartered to issue notes.
 Only British Treasury notes were legal tender within the state.
 The issuing of banknotes by multiple private institutions was an everyday aspect of banking in Great Britain and Ireland at the time and remains so in Northern Ireland and Scotland.

 A banking commission was created in 1926, the Commission of Inquiry into Banking and the Issue of Notes, to determine what changes were necessary relating to banking and banknote issue in the new state.
 The commission was chaired by Professor Henry Parker Willis of Columbia University who was Director of Research of the Federal Reserve Board in the United States.
 The commission's terms of reference were:

-"To consider and to report to the Minister for Finance what changes, if any, in the law relative to banking and note issue are necessary or desirable, regard being had to the altered circumstances arising from the establishment of Saorstát Éireann."

 The commission's report of January 1927 recommended creating a currency for the state that would be directly backed and fixed to the pound sterling in the United Kingdom on a one-for-one basis.
 This new currency, the "Saorstát pound," was overseen by the politically independent Currency Commission created by the Currency Act, 1927.
 Because the notes of the commission were backed by the pound sterling, they could be presented at the London Agency of the Currency Commission and exchanged with the pound sterling, without charge or commission, on a one-for-one basis.

 A second banking commission, the Commission of Inquiry into Banking, Currency and Credit, was created in November 1934 to inquire into creating a central bank.
 The majority report of August 1938 recommended creating a central bank with enhanced powers and functions.
 This resulted in the creation of the Central Bank of Ireland, but it would take three decades before the bank would have all the rights and functions associated with a central bank.

 As per the usual convention for banknote issue, banknotes are and were issued in the name of the Currency Commission or Central Bank existing at printing.